ray-project/ray/doc/source/walkthrough.rst

           return 1

       # To invoke this remote function, use the `remote` method.
-      # This will immediately returns an object ref (a future) and then creates
+      # This will immediately return an object ref (a future) and then create
       # a task that will be executed on a worker process.
       obj_ref = my_function.remote()